rahul2227/bomberman_rl_RBN/agent_code/Q_learner/Documents/approaches.md

 #### path to nearest coin
 There are multiple algorithms that can be used to find a path to the nearest element, but for the ease of use and simplicity, I will be implementing Bi-directional BFS to find the path between agent and coin which will also reduce the search space.

+The problem with this strategy was that the Q-table was excelling in a negative reward systems so reward tuning and additional events is necessary.